legumeinfo/gcv-docker-compose/README.md

 When the `redis_loader` service starts, it checks the `/docker-entrypoint-initdb.d/` directory inside the container for `.sh` scripts.
 **If the Redis database is empty**, these scripts will be automatically executed in alphabetical order.
 For convenience, the compose files mount the `data/docker-entrypoint-initdb.d/` directory as the `/docker-entrypoint-initdb.d/` directory inside the container.
-This means if there are scripts in the `data/docker-entrypoint-initdb.d/` directory, then the `redis_loader` service can be run without any command-line arguments and the scripts will automatically be executed:
+This means if there are scripts in the `data/docker-entrypoint-initdb.d/` directory on the host then the `redis_loader` service can be run without any command-line arguments and the scripts will automatically be executed:
 ```console
 docker-compose -f compose.yml -f compose.prod.yml run redis_loader
 ```